 I would love to do something like True Detective or House of Cards.
 I like to vary it.
 At the moment I’m doing Jamestown for Sky, which is like an early western.
 I’m really enjoying it because it’s so different.

 I really fancy doing a film noir because I haven’t done one of those for ages.
 I’m going be making the fourth season of Last Kingdom, and the music on that couldn’t be more different to Downton Abbey.
 That’s good for me.

-Series composer John Lunn will play the piano at the Music from Downton Abbey Open Air Concert at Highclere Castle on the 22 June 2019.
+Series composer John Lunn will play the piano at the Downton Abbey Live at Highclere Castle on the 22 June 2019.

-Tickets for Music from Downton Abbey Open Air Concert are available now through Ticketmaster.co.uk.
+Tickets for Downton Abbey Live are available now through Ticketmaster.co.uk.